dsasacramento/dsasacramento.github.io/_pages/committees.md

 and action.
 The Socialist Education Committee creates events and materials to aid our members in using the history and ideology of the socialist movement as tools in our day-to-day organizing.

-### Trans Rights and Bodily Autonomy Committee

-TRBA committee merged with Mutual Aid Committee in July 2025.